PaulamiB-git/PaulamiB-git/README.md

 - Predictive risk modeling in healthcare
 - AI-driven optimization for cost and outcome improvement
 - Scalable data architectures for responsible AI systems

+*This profile highlights selected technical work.
+Many enterprise initiatives are proprietary and not publicly visible.*

 <!--
 ---